The History Lesson Nobody Asked For — Modern Paraphrase | fresh.bible

 Verse 25 is one of the most difficult in the entire book.
 God said:

 This isn't God commanding child .
 It's God describing the terrifying consequence of persistent rebellion — being handed over to the very things you chose.
 When you keep walking away from what's true, eventually you end up following that can't give life.
 The horror of that statement is the point.
-This is what happens when a nation chases every voice except the one that actually loves them.
+This is what happens when a nation chases every voice except the one that actually them.

 You'd think it would be different once they arrived.
 They'd made it.
 The land God promised.
 The dream fulfilled.